 02.04 Provide inspection results as input into the construction reactor assessment program (Inspection Manual Chapter (IMC) 2505, “Periodic Assessment of Construction Inspection Program Results”) of the cROP.

+02.05 Clearly communicate the closure requirements for performance deficiencies and findings material to Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC) prior to and during the ITAAC maintenance period leading up to the 52.103(g) finding.

 0613-03 APPLICABILITY